Roydon, South Norfolk

 Roydon is a small village, parish and electoral ward in the county of Norfolk, England, about a mile west of Diss.
-It covers an area of 5.54 km2 and had a population of 2,358 in 981 households at the 2001 census, the population of both parish and ward increasing to 2,457 at the 2011 Census.
+It lies on a rise above the flood plain north of the River Waveney, which also acts as the county boundary with Suffolk.
+The parish covers an area of 5.54 km2 and had a population of 2,358 in 981 households at the 2001 census, the population of both parish and ward increasing to 2,457 at the 2011 Census.